bioexcel/qmmm_bpg/docs/input_preparation/MM_setup.rst

 EWALD_TYPE
 ----------

-EWALD is the standard non-fft based ewald
+This parameter specifies the type of non-bonded long-range interaction method should be used in the calculation.
+The following options are available.

-NONE standard real-space coulomb potential is computed together with the non-bonded contributions PME is the particle mesh using fft interpolation
+NONE - standard real-space coulomb potential is computed together with the non-bonded contributions EWALD - standard non-fft based ewald
+PME - particle mesh using fft interpolation
-SPME is the smooth particle mesh using beta-Euler splines (recommended)
+SPME - smooth particle mesh using beta-Euler splines (recommended)

 .. _ref_gmax:

 GMAX
 ----

 Number of grid points (SPME and EWALD).
-Supply a single variable N for all three dimensions or Nx, Ny, Nz for individiual dimensions.
-One point per Angstrom is common, however this may cause the calculation to be slow for larger cells.
+Supply a single value N for all three dimensions or Nx, Ny, Nz for individiual dimensions.
+One grid point per Angstrom is a typical chocie, however such a value may cause the calculation to become too slow for large cells.

 ---------------
 Troubleshooting